evishnu/Berkeley-Machine-Learning-and-AI-Module-5-Exercise/README.md

 4. **Continuous Improvement:** Regularly update the analysis as new data becomes available to ensure the strategies remain effective.

 ## Usage
-- The accompanying Jupyter Notebook contains the full EDA with clearly formatted sections, visualizations, and commentary.
+- The accompanying Jupyter Notebook contains the full EDA with clearly formatted sections, visualizations, and running commentary.